-In 2013, the USPSTF issued a recommendation that primary care clinicians provide interventions, including education or brief counseling, to prevent initiation of tobacco use among school-aged children and adolescents.
+In 2013, the U.S. Preventive Services Task Force (USPSTF) issued a recommendation that primary care clinicians provide interventions, including education or brief counseling, to prevent initiation of tobacco use among school-aged children and adolescents.
 This recommendation was based on a systematic review published in 2012 on the efficacy and harms of primary care interventions to prevent tobacco initiation and encourage tobacco cessation among children and adolescents.

-The current systematic review provides an update to include studies conducted since the last review, including literature on preventing and reducing use of newer tobacco products, such as electronic nicotine delivery systems (ENDS).
+The current systematic review will be used by the USPSTF to update its 2013 recommendation.
+It includes studies conducted since the last review, including literature on preventing and reducing use of newer tobacco products, such as e-cigarettes.
 In addition, this review extends the inclusion criteria for prevention studies to young adults (defined as ages 19 to 25 years old).
 Trials of smoking cessation in young adults are covered in a separate USPSTF review on tobacco smoking cessation in adults.